-Describe how the project relates to other major infrastructure and resource projects (of which the proponent should reasonably be aware) that have been undertaken, are being undertaken, that have been approved or are proposed for development in the area potentially affected by the project, including the areas potentially affected by any associated project infrastructure.
+Describe how the project relates to other infrastructure projects (of which the proponent should reasonably be aware) that have been, are being undertaken or that have been proposed or approved in the area potentially affected by the project.

 As a result of this assessment, there may be opportunities to co-locate existing or proposed infrastructure, enabling efficiency gains and mitigating environmental and property impacts.
 Where co-location may be likely, outline opportunities to coordinate or enhance impact mitigation strategies.
 Discuss the opportunities in sufficient detail to enable the reader to understand the reasons for preferring certain options or courses of action and rejecting others.